Hoberg's Resort

-Hoberg's Resort was a holiday resort in Lake County, California.
+Hoberg's Resort was a holiday resort in Lake County, California, United States.
 The unincorporated community of Hobergs grew up around it.

 The resort started out in the 1890s as a sideline where a farmer's wife offered meals to travelers, and it then became an economical place for campers and hunters to stay.

 It expanded, and after the founder's grandsons took over in 1934 it grew into a large and fashionable resort catering to weekend visitors who motored up from the San Francisco Bay Area.

 There was a swimming pool, dining hall, bar and outdoors dance floor, as well as amenities like hairdressers, a barber, resident physician, coffee shop and general store.

 Hollywood celebrities, politicians and businessmen stayed at the resort and were entertained by big-name musicians.

 By the 1960s, the resort had gone into decline, and it closed in 1971.

 The main building was destroyed by the 2015 Valley Fire.